Emily Seebohm

 In 2009, Seebohm was awarded the Medal of the Order of Australia.

 Seebohm appeared as a contestant in the 8th season of the Australian version of I'm a Celebrity...Get Me Out of Here! in January 2022.
-Later the same year, she competed on The Challenge: Australia.
+Later the same year, she competed on The Challenge: Australia, and in 2023 she competed on The Challenge: World Championship.

 Early life and education

 Seebohm was born on 5 June 1992 in Adelaide, South Australia.
 At age two, Seebohm and her family moved to Brisbane, Queensland so her mother Karen could coach swimming.
 Her father John Seebohm was also an accomplished footballer in the SANFL, who played over 300 games for the Glenelg Tigers.
 Growing up, Seebohm attended St Joseph's Catholic Primary School, St Margaret's Anglican Girls School and St John Fisher College, a Catholic school for girls.

 Career

 At the age of 14, Seebohm won the 100 m backstroke at the 2007 Australian Championships, the selection meet for the 2007 World Aquatics Championships.
 At the World Championships in Melbourne, Seebohm won a gold medal in the 4 × 100 m medley relay.
 She also placed fourth in the final of the 100 m backstroke and 14th in the 50 m backstroke.

 Seebohm also won gold in both the 100 m backstroke and 4 × 100 m medley relay at the 2007 Junior Pan Pacific Swimming Championships.